-Here we review existing DSAs and address their intrinsic problems.
-DSA has no chance to get out of local minima.
-We also describe solutions and show theoretically how these solutions can improve the robustness of DSA.
-Experimental evaluation on synchronous versions shows that with current heuristics only DSAN competes with the previous winner, DSA- $\overline{B}$ .
-DSAN offers marginally better quality solutions than DSA- $\overline{B}$ for hard and over-constrained problems.
-For easy problems DSAN may not reach the solution if the temperature doesn't descend to zero.
+Here we review existing DSAs and address their well known intrinsic problems: DSA has no chance to get out of local minima.
+We also describe solutions and show theoretically how these solutions can provide a relevant alternative to DSA.
+Experimental evaluation on synchronous versions shows that with current heuristics only DSAN competes with the previous winners, DSA- \overline{B} and DSA- \overline{C} .
+DSAN offers marginally better quality solutions than DSA- \overline{B} for hard and over-constrained problems.
+For easy problems DSAN may not reach the solution if the random walk probability schedule (aka temperature) doesn't descend to zero, and if termination is not detected.

-For very remote agents, when only the cost of communication matters, DSA- $\overline{B}$ has a better 'anytime' behavior than DSAN.
-The local effort of an agent in DSA- $\overline{B}$ is higher than in DSAN with a factor linear in the
+The 'anytime' behavior of DSAN depends on its initial temperature and a fast decreasing schedule was needed to achieve behaviors competitive with good DSA.
+For very remote agents, when only the cost of communication matters, DSA- \overline{B} has a better 'anytime' behavior than DSAN.
+The local effort of an agent in DSA- \overline{B} is higher than in DSAN with a factor linear in the domain size.